Max Appedole: Defense of Marcos

 During the investigation to identify Zapatista leader Subcomandante Marcos, the Mexican government claimed that he was a dangerous guerrilla fighter; this theory gained traction at the end of 1994, after the dissident Zapatista, Subcomandante Daniel (alias Salvador Morales Garibay), gave away the identity of his fellow Zapatistas to the Mexican government, among them Marcos' identity.
 They all were indicted for terrorism, and warrants for their arrest were issued.
 On February 9, 1995, in a presidential broadcast, Zedillo announced Subcomandante Marcos' identity, claiming he was one Rafael Sebastián Guillén Vicente, a former professor at the Universidad Autónoma Metropolitana School of Sciences and Arts for Design.
 Zedillo had accused Marcos of terrorism.

 Appedole played a major role with the Mexican government.
 Appedole advised against a military solution to the Zapatista rebellion in 1995.
 He further claimed that Guillén was a pacifist rather than a terrorist, and was his friend and classmate with the Jesuits at the Instituto Cultural Tampico.
 Appedole recognized literary style in all of Marcos' published manifestos and linked them to literary tournaments organized by the Jesuits in which they competed.

 Meeting with Marcos

 Before going underground, Guillén met with Appedole, who had parted ways with him after high school.
-Guillén served as the President of the Mexican Federation of Aquaculture.
-Guillén invited his old friend to speak at a conference at the Universidad Autónoma Metropolitana.
+Max Appedole served as founder President of the Mexican Federation of Aquaculture.
+Guillén, a University Professor, invited his old friend to speak at a conference at the Universidad Autónoma Metropolitana.
 Appedole accepted his invitation with the condition that Guillén accompany him during his visit.
 Guillén attended the congress to meet with Appedole as they had agreed as the last public act of the man who would later become Subcomandante Marcos.